-Every dog owner should know how to teach a dog to speak.
-Pets can make sounds that help to understand more about their needs and likes.
-Most dog owners have a hilarious time when teaching their dogs to "speak" (or bark) on command.
-Usually, pets tend to bark because they feel like it, but imagine if you can make your dog speak with a specific command?
+Many dog owners have a hilarious time when teaching their dogs to "speak" (or bark) on cue.
+Usually, pets tend to bark because they feel like it, but imagine if you could make your dog speak with a specific verbal cue?

 Not only is this a fun trick which you can show family and friends, but it makes your relationship with your dog even better.
 So why should you know how to teach a dog to speak?
 The answer is quite simple actually.

 Barking is very important to a dog.
 It helps to ward off intruders and alert you of any potential danger.
 However, excessive barking is a huge problem.
 That is why it is important to teach dogs about the speak/quiet commands.
-It is possible to disciple this aspect of pets.
-Even though barking is a natural instinct, your dog needs to learn when he needs to be quiet.
-So, in this article, you will learn how to train your dog to speak on command and to be quiet.
+Even though barking is a natural instinct, your dog needs to learn when he should be quiet.
+So, in this article, you will learn how to train your dog to bark on command, and to be quiet on command.

 How to train a dog to be quiet?